According the National Council on Aging (NCOA), 6 out of 10 elders, defined as anyone 60 and over, have experienced some form of abuse.

 Other Types of Abuse: Neglect and Abandonment

 Symptoms of neglect may surface when a caregiver either ignores an elder’s needs or refuses to help the elder with basic care, such as bathing and other hygiene needs, putting on clean clothes, and making sure the elder is taking adequate nourishment.
 Disregard for household or financial upkeep and carelessness about medical appointments or prescriptions are also forms of abuse.
-Caregivers, guilty of physical neglect of a person in their care, by discounting the needs the elder, are also guilty of emotional neglect, which often increases social isolation.
-Persistent physical neglect, as well as emotional neglect, can be serious threats to an elder’s safety.
+Caregivers, guilty of physical neglect of a person in their care, are also guilty of emotional neglect, which often increases social isolation.
+Persistent physical neglect, as well as emotional neglect, can be serious threats to an older adult’s safety.

 Be Alert for These Signs of Neglect: